navigation

 Emotional branding - examples

-At first, emotional branding may be associated with strictly lifestyle brands, such as a magazine for modern women or a club for professionally active young people.
+Emotional branding may at first be associated with strictly lifestyle brands, such as a magazine for modern women or a club for active young people.
 Meanwhile, emotional branding applies to virtually all industries today.
-Ads and branding brands subtly guide consumers to the emotions that are to be associated with the brand:
+Advertisements and branding brands subtly guide consumers to the emotions that are to be associated with the brand:

 • Thanks to the fact that Volvo is safe, Volvo allows you to live life to the fullest and fulfill yourself at any age.
 In the advertisment Volvo the philosopher Alan Watts indirectly argued about it.